 Neurofeedback addresses symptoms associated with TBI because the brain regulates each of those issues.

-For people recovering from stroke and TBI, neurofeedback training may be particularly helpful in improving speech.
+Neurofeedback training may be particularly helpful in improving speech for people recovering from stroke and TBI.
 During brain training, the specific areas of the brain associated with speech may be targeted, strengthened, and improved.
-In fact, some neuropsychologists believe that neurofeedback may be rehabilitating the damaged speech areas of the brain, rather than just compensating for the dysfunction.
+In fact, some neuropsychologists believe that neurofeedback may be rehabilitating the damaged speech areas of the brain rather than just compensating for the dysfunction.

 The extent of recovery possible after stroke or TBI depends on numerous factors.

-However, the experience of therapists and their patients has shown that many people improve significantly, even well after the incident, through neurofeedback brain training.
+However, therapists’ and patients’ experience has shown that many people improve significantly, even well after the incident, through neurofeedback brain training.

-Neurofeedback is also an excellent method for treatment of stroke and TBI because it is:
+Neurofeedback is also an excellent method for the treatment of stroke and TBI because it is:

 • Non-invasive